NeuroTechX/learn.neurotechedu.com/pages/EEGexperimentalprotocol.md

 ## Introduction

 Experiments demonstrate a theoretical thesis given the hypothesis.
-The reason of running an experiments in the first place is because there is something unknown to be learn.
+The reason of running an experiments in the first place is because there is something to learn.
 In experiments specificity and preparation are your friends.
-A very specific thesis is easier to prove and establishing parameters, subjects requirements and tests protocols in order to study some aspect of the brain is more efficient.
+A very specific thesis is easier to prove and establishing parameters; planning ahead subjects requirements and tests protocols in order to study is more efficient.
 Usually subjects give one day availability and they don't come for do-overs.
 It is also very difficult to find many subjects in EEG experiments.
 Therefore use what resources you have at the maximum and cross your fingers you end up gathering everything you need to demonstrate your thesis.

 While planning an experiment you should consider: subjects, location, setup, data analysis, results visualization and findings publications.